blekenbleu/Direct-Drive-harness-tension-tester/README.md

 - Fake8.csproj
 - NCalcScripts/F8.ini
 - Bresenham.md
-*Added*:
+*New, to modulate Arduino PWM*:
 - Test.cs &nbsp; *compiled, but not tested*

 **Visual Studio:  project.assets.json not found**
 - cmd.exe shell:&nbsp;  `> dotnet restore`
-- cannot debug builds until VS displays a .cs file
+- VS 2019 will not debug builds until a .cs file is displayed.